- Appointments 216.444.6503

 - Keep small objects away from children to reduce their risk of inhaling them.

 Outlook / Prognosis

-Once the cause of the atelectasis is treated, most people recover quickly and have no serious lasting effects.
-In people who have a long-lasting (chronic) condition causing the atelectasis, further treatment may be needed if the condition returns.
+Most of the time, atelectasis is reversible once the cause is treated.
+Most people recover quickly and have no serious lasting effects.
+In people who have a long-lasting (chronic) condition, further treatment may be needed to manage the underlying cause of atelectasis.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy